Radwa5aled/MultiContactPicker/README.md

 # Delegates #

-MultiContactPicker provides you one delegate for getting the callbacks on the picker
+MultiContactPicker provides you delegate `MultiContactPickerProtocol` for getting the callbacks on the picker

 ```swift
 func selectedContacts(cNContact: [CNContact])